tomwanzek/d3-v4-definitelytyped/README.md

 Ambient declarations are only used, when required for module augmentation (e.g. **d3-transition** extending the `Selection` interface of **d3-selection**).
 The question of exporting to a `d3` **global** for _vanilla_ use, is somewhat related to the potential use of `export as namespace d3` in UMD module declarations.

 Please, note that the definition and test files in this repo are currently using relative paths.
 This was done as an interim step to focus on the D3-related aspects of this effort (including the experimental `this` typing).
-See issue #1.
+See [issue #1 regarding definitions discovery/deployment mechanism](https://github.com/tomwanzek/d3-v4-definitelytyped/issues/1).

 ## Module-Level Status